tickBit/Amiga-PlayVideo/README.md

 # Video playing program for Amiga with ffmpeg

-This program uses `ffmpeg` for Amiga to implement video playing in C programs.
+This program uses `ffmpeg` for Amiga to implement video playing from C programs.

 The program was developed on AmiKit environment.
 On later AmiKit version ffmpeg comes as default and is automatically in the path.
 This version uses ffpeg to produce a raw video file to RAM Disk.
 Keep that in mind with RAM memory settings.